Safety – Good to Know

 The Department of Civil Protection and Emergency Management (i.
 Almannavarnir) is responsible for daily administration of Civil Protection matters and informs the public of what to do in case of an emergency.

-Front page of vedur.is showing warnings
+Front pages from vedur.is and safetravel.is showing warnings

 ICE-SAR